veertuinc/anka-cloud-gitlab-executor/README.md

 1. Download the binary to the same machine your Gitlab Runner is running on.
 2. Add the following `[runners.custom]` block to Gitlab Runner configuration:
     > By default, runner config is at `~/.gitlab-runner/config.toml`

+    > Any environment variables can be specified in the `environment` block and apply to all jobs.
+However, they are also available in the job's environment, so avoid placing SSH credentials and other sensitive variables in the `environment` block.
     ```
+    environment = [
+      "ANKA_CLOUD_CONTROLLER_URL=https://anka.contoller:8090",
+      "ANKA_CLOUD_TEMPLATE_ID=8c592f53-65a4-444e-9342-79d3ff07837c",
+    ]
     [runners.custom]
         config_exec = "/path/to/anka-cloud-gitlab-executor"
         config_args = ["config"]